minio/docs/source/reference/minio-server/minio-server.rst

    This field is *required* if :envvar:`MINIO_NOTIFY_AMQP_ENABLE` is ``on``.
    All other AMQP-related variables are optional.

-   This variable corresponds to the :mc-conf:`notify_amqp url <notify_amqp.url>` configuration setting.
+   This environment variable corresponds with the :mc-conf:`notify_amqp url <notify_amqp.url>` configuration setting.

    .. include:: /includes/linux/minio-server.rst
       :start-after: start-notify-target-online-desc